Get Quote

 Symptom A: Stability failure at month 12 or 18 under Zone IVb conditions

 Probable cause: Forming material WVTR too high for API hygroscopicity profile.
 PVC or low-PVDC laminate specified without Zone IVb WVTR modelling.
-Corrective action: Calculate required WVTR using API moisture uptake isotherm — if threshold requires <0.5 g/m²/day, cold-form Alu-Alu is the only qualified option.
+Corrective action: Calculate required WVTR using API moisture uptake isotherm — if threshold requires <0.5 g/m²/day, cold-form Alu-Alu is the only qualified option among syringe blister pack materials.
 Review ICH Q1A(R2) packaging section before next material order.

 Symptom B: Lidding delamination or peel-force failure during ETO sterilization cycle